I had a use case for units, a rarely-used feature of Racket, this

 (export matchmaking^))

-And then I did the same for the conscript/local
+And then I did the same for the conscript/local version in a different

 module.
 The only difference between the two modules is the #lang